Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 Q: What is a unit test?

-A: A unit test a test of a software system usully a function.
+A: A unit test is a test of a software system usually a function.
 A unit test most often testing that the expected output of a function is correct for a given input.

 Q: How do you do a unit test?

 Unit tests are run by software and can be automated.
-In this class we will use Jest.
+In this class, we will use Jest.

 Q: What is Jest?